sourcedennis/wasm-pathtracer/README.md

 * [My old raytracer](https://github.com/dennis-school/raytrace_city/) - This I wrote during my BSc ([RuG - Computer Graphics](http://www.cs.rug.nl/svcg/Teaching/ComputerGraphics)), from which I reused some primitive intersection code (some of which I probably took from the course slides or provided code templates).
 * "Shallow Bounding Volume Hierarchies for Fast SIMD Ray Tracing of Incoherent Rays" by H. Dammertz and J. Hanika and A. Keller - On 4-way BVH SIMD structures
 * "Adaptive Collapsing on Bounding Volume Hierarchies for Ray-Tracing" by A. Susano Pinto - On 2-way BVH collapsing
+* "Stanford bunny" by G. Turk and M. Levoy

 ## 5. License
 The included [fonts](https://fonts.google.com/specimen/Open+Sans) (which I absolutely needed) were published under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).